-filled with crying women and children who had been caught in the raids.
+filled with crying women and children.
 They were not allowed to call anyone as they waited.
 The mother and daughter were then taken far from Atlanta - to a family detention center in Dilley, Texas.

 This was far more than a two-hour trip.